sachinjaiswalnitr/CYCLATE-MERN/README.md

 ## ✨ Key Features

 ### 🛍️ Cycle Listings
-- Post and manage cycles for sale with images and details
+- Post and manage cycles for sale with images and details.
 - Categorize listings by **seller type** (student or shop)
 - Search and filter cycles by **minimum/maximum price**